open-dis/opendis7-source-generator/README.md

 1. To provide reference implementations of the DIS protocol network messages in several languages.
 2. To do so by means of single XML descriptions of the protocol which are then referenced by individual language generators.

-While there exists code in the project to generate source in javascript, python and other languages, that code is legacy, and to-date, only the Java implementation is complete.
+While there exists code in the project to generate source in JavaScript, Python and other languages, that code is legacy, and so far only the Java implementation is complete.

 This work is driven by two specifications.